Alabama cavefish: Conservation

-Human Impact
+Human impact

 The largest human-induced threat to the survival of the Alabama cavefish is groundwater contamination within the recharge area of Key Cave.
 The recharge area is the place where water seeps into the ground and refills the aquifer.
 A major source of contamination is the chemicals used to cultivate crops grown in the areas surrounding the cave.
 Furthermore, the collection of the species by amateurs or for scientific purposes poses a major threat due to the already small population size.

-Factors Likely to Cause Extinction
+Factors likely to cause extinction

 Many factors that are likely to cause the extinction of the Alabama cavefish are associated with the recharge zone of the Key Cave.
 The degradation of the groundwater due to agrochemicals and the decreasing level of groundwater limit the entry and cycling of uncontaminated water into Key Cave.
 The alteration of flood cycles within the aquifer often leads to unsuccessful cavefish reproduction.
 Furthermore, the Gray bat, Myotis grisescens, which is also protected under the ESA, provides nutrients to the Alabama cavefish through its guano.
 Therefore, the threats facing this bat species also impact the Alabama cavefish and its fuel source.
 All of these factors, combined with the already small population size and limited home range, pose severe threats to the Alabama cavefish.